FAQs

 When will my pottery from my class/private lesson/class series/when I came in to paint be ready for pick-up?

 Please give us 3-4 weeks for all pottery made in the studio to be turned around for pick-up.
 We will contact you via text message when it is ready!
+If you have not received a text message, then your pottery is likely not ready.

 How do I book a private event?